-4.3.3.
+6.3.3.
 Calculating Load Reduction Efficiency for a Given Retention Volume

-Use Table 6.10.4 to determine the treatment volume needed to achieve the presumptive 80% pollutant load reduction.
+Use Table 6.1.1 to determine the treatment volume needed to achieve an 80% pollutant load reduction

-If underground storage and retention systems are being used in a BMP treatment train to achieve part of the required pollutant load reduction use Table 6.10.5 to determine the percent reduction associated with various treatment volumes.
-Also, use Table 6.10.5 to determine the treatment volume associated with the required nutrient load reduction to achieve the performance standard of reducing nutrient loads by at least 10% from current discharges.
+If underground storage and retention systems are being used in a BMP treatment train to achieve part of the required pollutant load reduction use Table 6.1.2 to determine the percent reduction associated with various treatment volumes.
+Also use Table 6.1.2 to determine the treatment volume associated with the required nutrient load reduction to achieve the performance standard of reducing nutrient loads by at least 10% from current discharges.

 - (a) The underground storage and retention system must have the capacity to retain the required treatment volume without a discharge and without considering soil storage. - (b) The underground storage and retention system must recover the required treatment volume of stormwater within 72 hours, with a safety factor of two, assuming average Antecedent Runoff Condition (ARC 2).
 A recovery analysis is required that accounts for the mounding of ground water beneath the retention basin.
-Details related to safety factors, mounding analysis and supporting soil testing is provided in Appendix A of this Manual. - (c) The seasonal high ground water table will be at least two feet beneath the bottom of the underground storage and retention system. - (d) Sustainable void spaces may be used in computing the storage volume in the aggregate reservoir.
-These aggregate void space values will be the greater of the following: - 30% of total stone aggregate volume to be counted towards volume calculations above seasonal highwater elevation; or - 80% of the measured testing lab values for the selected aggregate(s), if obtained and certified by a Florida licensed geotechnical professional. - (e) Minimum perforated or slotted pipe diameter of 12 inches. - (f) Minimum aggregate reservoir trench width of three feet. - (g) To minimize the loss of the Required Treatment Volume (RTV), the underground retention system must be designed so that the invert elevation of the trench must be at least two feet above the seasonal high ground water table elevation unless the applicant demonstrates, based on plans, test results, calculations or other information, that an alternative design is appropriate for the specific site conditions. - (h) To facilitate inspection/maintenance of the underground retention system, the terminal ends of the Page 61 of 265 perforated/slotted pipe must either:

-- Terminate in an accessible stormwater inlet or manhole; - Have an eight-inch minimum diameter inspection port installed at any terminal "dead end" of the perforated/slotted pipe; or - Have an observation well that allows checking of the recovery of the RTV.
+Details related to safety factors, mounding analysis and supporting soil testing is provided in Appendix A of this Manual. - (c) The seasonal high ground water table shall be at least two feet beneath the bottom of the underground storage and retention system. - (d) Sustainable void spaces must be used in computing the storage volume in the aggregate reservoir.
+These aggregate void space values shall be the greater of the following: - 35% of aggregate volume; or - 80% of the measured testing lab values for the selected aggregate(s), if obtained and certified by a Florida licensed geotechnical professional. - (e) Minimum perforated or slotted pipe diameter of twelve (12) inches. - (f) Minimum aggregate reservoir trench width of three (3) feet. - (g) To minimize the loss of the Required Treatment Volume (RTV), the underground retention system must be designed so that the invert elevation of the trench must be at least two feet above the seasonal high ground water table elevation unless the applicant demonstrates, based on plans, test results, calculations or other information, that an alternative design is appropriate for the specific site conditions. - (h) To facilitate inspection/maintenance of the underground retention system, the terminal ends of the perforated/slotted pipe must either: - Terminate in an accessible drainage inlet or manhole; - Have an eight (8") inch minimum diameter inspection port installed at any terminal "dead end" of the perforated/slotted pipe; or - Have an observation well that allows checking of the recovery of the RTV.

-Refer to Figure 4.2.3 for additional information and recommendations.
+Refer to Figure 6.2.3 for additional information and recommendations.
 Alternatively, the applicant may propose a system that is manufactured with an equivalent functional component that would provide for inspection and maintenance.